opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ### Synchronise your changes

-Make a change to your project.
+Make a change to your data.
 Either create a new feature, delete a feature, or modify the geometry or attributes.
 Open the blue cloud button on the top left of the screen:

 !![Cloud button](../../assets/images/getting_started_blue_button.png,250px)

-Choose an action with the change you made to your project.
+Choose an action with the change you made to your data.
 Each of the actions have an explanation what you should expect to happen:

 !![Actions](../../assets/images/getting_started_actions.png,250px)